Baltic States 2019

 There are many lakes and rivers located throughout the Baltic states.
 In fact, there are over 7,000 lakes in the region.
 The Baltic states are also the location of the Western Dvina and Neman Rivers.
 There are also swamps, marshes, and bogs located within the region.

-About one-third of the total area of the Baltic states is forested.
-Trees such as conifers and birches, grow very well in the Baltic States because they are able to adapt to soil that is poorly drained.
+About one-third of the total area of the Baltic states is made up of forestry areas.
+Trees, such as conifers and birches, grow very well in the Baltic States because they are able to adapt to soil that is poorly drained.
 This is a reality across the board among the three Baltic States, but despite how ill-fitting that sounds, it seems to work well with the rest of the region.

 The three nations that are considered Baltic states are all part of NATO, the OECD, and the Eurozone.
 They are also members of the European Nation.
 All three nations have high-income economies based on World Bank data and they all rank very high in terms of their individual Human Development Indexes.

-All three Baltic countries are parliamentary democracies.
-In the country of Lithuania, a semi-presidential system is implemented as the country’s form of government, which means that the president is elected through popular vote.
+All three Baltic countries are parliamentary democracies as well.
+In the country of Lithuania, a semi-presidential system is implemented as the country’s form of government, which means that the president is elected by way of the popular vote.
 In Estonia and Latvia, the parliament elects the president of each nation, so the people of these two Baltic States have less of a say in who ultimately rules over these nations.

 Across all of the Baltic states, the shared population reaches a height of over six million people.
-In terms of area, the states cover over 67,000 square miles.
-There are no cities within the Baltic states with a population of over 1 million.
-The largest city is Riga, Latvia with a population of just under 700,000.
-The second largest city, Vilnius, is located in Lithuania and has a population of over 542,000 people.
-The third largest city in the region is Tallinn, Estonia with a population of over 444,000.
+In terms of area, the states cover a grand sum of roughly 67,000 square miles.
+There are no cities within the Baltic states with a population of over one million, surprisingly, but the largest city is Riga, Latvia, which has a population size of just under 700,000 people.
+The second largest city, Vilnius, is located in Lithuania.
+This city has a population of over 542,000 people.
+The third largest city in the region is Tallinn, Estonia, with a population of over 444,000 citizens.